PKUFlyingPig/cs-self-learning/docs/数学进阶/The_Information_Theory_Pattern_Recognition_and_Neural_Networks.en.md

-# The Information Theory, Patter Recognition, and Neural Networks
+# The Information Theory, Pattern Recognition, and Neural Networks

 ## Descriptions